 USIP is pleased to announce the winners of the Global Peace Prize for the National History Day Virtual 2020 National Contest.
 In the senior division, the prize was won by Allison Bushong from Martin Luther King High School in Riverside, CA, for her documentary on Nixon’s trip to China.
 The junior division winners were Gabrielle Grogg and Katelynn Murdock from Marlatt Elementary School in Manhattan, KS, for their website on the International Space Station.
 USIP congratulates all of the 2020 NHD Global Peace Prize winners.

-The U.S. Institute of Peace is proud to sponsor a Special Prize at the national level as part of National History Day (NHD).
+From 2016-2020, the U.S. Institute of Peace was proud to sponsor a Special Prize at the national level as part of National History Day (NHD).

-The Global Peace Prize is awarded annually to the top middle and high school entries that demonstrate America’s commitment to peace, including the role that individuals, organizations and/or the U.S. government have played in advancing the cause of global peace.
-Students can present their research in many different ways – through essays, exhibits, documentaries, performances, and websites.
+The Global Peace Prize was awarded annually to the top middle and high school entries that demonstrated America’s commitment to peace, including the role that individuals, organizations and/or the U.S. government have played in advancing the cause of global peace.
+Students could present their research in many different ways – through essays, exhibits, documentaries, performances, and websites.

 Get more information on past Global Peace Prize winners here.